About universality of large deviation principles for conjugacy invariant permutations: Introduction and main results

 Let $D$ be the number of descents in $\sigma$. \begin{definition} A function $f$ is called an Eulerian statistic if $f(\sigma^{\mathrm{Unif}}_n) \overset{d}{=} D(\sigma^{\mathrm{Unif}}_n) $ for every integer number $n$.

-\end{definition} It is known, for exampl,e that the exceedances count $\mathrm{Exc}$ and the ascents count $A$ are Eulerian.
+\end{definition} It is known, for example that the exceedances count $\mathrm{Exc}$ and the ascents count $A$ are Eulerian.
 Note that the equality in distribution is not true for general conjugacy invariant permutations.

 \begin{corollary} If the sequence of random permutations $(\sigma_n)_{n\ge 1}$ satisfies $\CI{ 1,1}$, then for $f \in \{D,A,\mathrm{Exc}\}$, for any $ \frac{1}2<x<1$,